eth-p/uni-chip8/docs/project/Product-Document.md

 The CHIP-8 emulator and debugging engine will be designed with object-oriented principles and modularity in mind.

 Major libraries and tools are discussed later in the document.

+## Testing

+Testing is done through the use of [Jest](https://jestjs.io/) unit tests.
+Tests are implemented on a per-module basis and are intended to prevent regressions and ensure that the code works as intended by the developers.

+As well as being accessible to developers through the use of the `sct test` tool, the repository is tracked by CircleCI.
+On every commit, CircleCI will validate the project source code to ensure that it meets the project styling and code of conduct guidelines, as well as build and test the project in its entirety.

 ## Software Repository